UtilityHotbar/showmd/readme.md

-# Hackmd
+# Showmd
-Hackmd is a simple way to pretty-print markdown text in the terminal.
+Showmd is a simple way to pretty-print markdown text in the terminal.
 It supports headers, links, lists, text formatting etc. and makes files nice to look at in a terminal environment.

 ## Requirements:
 * `art`